Frequently Asked Questions

 • North Charleston

-We also offer virtual follow-up visits for local clients, as well as telehealth pelvic floor services for those living outside the Charleston area.
+I also offer virtual follow-up visits for local clients, as well as telehealth pelvic floor services throughout South Carolina.

 • No - an internal exam is not necessary to get relief from your symptoms.
 It is simply one of many assessment tools available to us.
-At Charleston Pelvic Health, client comfort and safety are our top priorities.
-That’s why we offer a variety of options to assess the pelvic floor, ensuring that each client’s preferences and comfort level are respected.
+At Charleston Pelvic Health, client comfort and safety is my top priority.
+That’s why I offer a variety of options to assess the pelvic floor, ensuring that each client’s preferences and comfort level are respected.
 To learn more about the different options, please check out this blog post

 • Absolutely not!
 It’s never too late to address pelvic floor concerns.
 Whether you had your baby 1 year ago or 20 years ago, pelvic floor therapy can help improve symptoms, function, and quality of life.